noisya55616/deca-notes/mc-notes/2013-2014-marketing-exam-icdc.md

 * *C. discourage inappropriate responses.*
 * D. dominate the conversation.

+Bias is the most important thing in data collection.
+Inappropriate responses can more easily be filtered out.

 64. When identifying risks that a business faces, management should focus on the

 * *A. probability of risk occurrence.*
 * B. impact of the risks.
 * **C. sources of the risks.**
 * D. ability to transfer the risks.

+The places that risk comes from are castly more important than how likely they are to occur, because if you know the source you can deal with the risk.

 70. A business can help its salespeople build a clientele by